Estate Planning

 • Living Trusts – The living trust ensures that you control your assets, while providing for your loved ones and those to whom you want to leave a bequest.

-We encourage donors to first seek the advice of their legal, financial, or tax advisors when considering a gift of non-cash assets.
+We encourage donors to first seek the advice of their legal, financial, or tax advisors/financial institutions when considering a gift of non-cash assets.